Documentation Index

 Opting in to insecure proxy mode

-If credential injection is more important than network lockdown for your use case (e.g., development workflows where the agent is trusted), you can explicitly opt in by addingwsl2_proxy_policy to your profile:
+If credential injection is more important than network lockdown for your use case (e.g., development workflows where the agent is trusted), you can explicitly opt in by adding wsl2_proxy_policy to your profile:

 | Value | Behavior |